-A U.S. priority, particularly during 2001-2007, has been to extend the authority and encourage the reform of Afghanistan's central government.
-The policy is predicated on the observation that weak and corrupt governance is causing some Afghans to acquiesce to, or even support outright, Taliban insurgents as providers of security and impartial justice.
-Since 2007, the U.S. and Afghan focus has been on expanding and strengthening governance at local levels, considered key to winning Pashtun support for the government and blunting a popular turn toward the Taliban.
+A U.S. priority, particularly during the first six years after the fall of the Taliban, was to extend the authority of Afghanistan's central government.
+The policy was predicated on the observation that weak governance was causing some Afghans to acquiesce to, or even support outright, Taliban insurgents as providers of security and impartial justice.
+Since 2007, the U.S. and Afghan focus has been on reforming and reducing corruption within the central government, and on expanding and strengthening governance at local levels.
+Local governance is now considered key to enlisting greater Pashtun support for the government and opposition to insurgent infiltration.
+The outgoing head of the U.N.
+Assistance Mission Afghanistan (UNAMA), Kai Eide, said in a departing news conference on March 4, 2010, that improving governance and political processes are "indispensable" for resolving the conflict in Afghanistan, and that U.S. and partner efforts have, to date, focused too much on military approaches.